 The prosecutors must not only show that an attempt was made to harm someone, but that there was an intent to kill that person.
 In a case where someone was shot at once and hit in the leg, for example, it would be very hard for the prosecution to prove that the defendant was attempting to kill the person when the wound was so far away from the head and vital organs.

-Even if there is enough evidence to show you intended to kill someone and acted towards that means, your Vista defense lawyer may be able to help you in other ways.
+Even if there is enough evidence to show you intended to kill someone and acted towards that means, your Vista attempted murder lawyer may be able to help you in other ways.
 By arguing that you acted in self defense, or by negotiating a plea bargain with the prosecution, for example.

 Whatever your specific circumstances, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation.